quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 :p What is the minimal-BE value function for each MDP?
 ??x
-For the first MDP, the minimal-BE value function is \(v = 0\).
+For the first MDP, the minimal-BE value function is $v = 0$.
 For the second MDP, it's more intricate and depends on the state representations. x??

 ---